spildirthin/diagnostic-cli/diagnostic.md

 # Command Line Interpreter diagnostic

-## Resources
-You may use your personal notes, books, and other on-line sources (e.g., documentation, search results) to help you answer the questions.
-However:
-* For this diagnostic, you must ___not___ consult with other students;
-* To demonstrate comprehension, you must answer the question in your own words.

 ## Questions

 ___Note___ Answer the following questions with the syntax appropriate to your operating system.